 After breakfast we take the early flight to Cuzco, and on arrival drive directly to our high quality hotel in Urubamba, where we have lunch.
 It is important that we take our time to help acclimatise to the altitude, and so the remainder of the afternoon is at your leisure.
 Some birding can be done around the hotel where hummers alone include Giant Hummingbird, Great Sapphirewing and Shining Sunbeam.
-We enjoy dinner and overnight here at the Casa Andina Private Collection Hotel.
+We enjoy dinner and overnight here at La Capilla Lodge.

 Today we concentrate on the key cultural highlight of the holiday, our visit to Machu Picchu.
 Early in the morning we transfer to the railway station in Ollantaytambo, and take the train to Aguas Calientes, a journey of around two hours.
-On arrival we check-in at a hotel before leaving for Machu Picchu, taking a shuttle bus to the World Heritage Site.
+On arrival we check-in at our hotel.
+We leave for Machu Picchu after having lunch at the hotel, taking a shuttle bus to the World Heritage Site.
 Machu Picchu is located on the peak of a mountain surrounded by the mighty Urubamba River, which runs east through the canyon almost half a mile below the citadel.
 Our guided visit includes the Temple of the Sun, The Tower, the Priestly Mansion, the Temple of the Three Windows, the Central Temple, the Plaza, and the fountains and channels that forms the “Inca Baths”.
 We plan to stay inside the Site for around three hours, to maximise your experience here.
 We will also have the chance to see some special birds including Inca Wren, Parodi's Hemispingus, Cusco Brush-Finch, and Tricolored Brush-Finch.
-We have our lunch at a lodge inside the Machu Picchu protected area, and then transfer back to the hotel where we have the rest of the afternoon to enjoy the gardens.
-Overnight at Machu Picchu Pueblo Hotel.
+Overnight at Hotel El Mapi.

-We spend our final morning here birding the gardens around the lodge looking for birds including Green-and-white Hummingbird, Andean Motmot, Ocellated Piculet, Andean Cock-of-the-Rock, Masked Fruiteater, and many more.
+We spend our final morning here birding the forest along the river just outside the town, looking for birds including Green-and-white Hummingbird, Andean Motmot, Ocellated Piculet, Andean Cock-of-the-Rock, Masked Fruiteater, and many more.
 We will take lunch at our hotel before checking out, followed by a train journey back to Cuzco, and a short bus trip to our hotel.
 Overnight at San Augustin Plaza.

 Today will be a combination of key cultural heritage sites, birding, and free time as we pace ourselves at high altitude.
 We devote our morning to the city of Cuzco.
-Our first stop is at the archaeological site of Sacsayhuamán, one of the finest and most amazing architectural constructions of the Inca empire.
-During this excursion we have the chance to find some special birds including Creamy-crested Spinetail, Rusty-fronted Canastero, Chestnut-breasted Mountain-Finch and more.
-Back in the city centre we make our way to the Temple of the Sun, known as Qorikancha.
+Our first stop is at the Temple of the Sun, known as Qorikancha.
 This temple, with its once gold-covered walls, was one of the most important buildings in the time of the Inca civilization, built to honor the Sun God, Inti.
-Our lunch will be at a local Greens Organic restaurant, after which we visit the colonial style Main Plaza and Cuzco Cathedral.
+The we visit the archaeological site of Sacsayhuamán, one of the finest and most amazing architectural constructions of the Inca empire.
+During this excursion we have the chance to find some birds including Andean Flicker, Spot-winged Pigeon, Chestnut-breasted Mountain-Finch and more.
+Back in the city centre we we’ll have lunch at a local restaurant, after which we visit the colonial style Main Plaza and Cuzco Cathedral.
 One of the most impressive buildings of the city, its frontispiece is in Renaissance style, and contrasts with the baroque and Plateresque of its lavish interiors, where some of the most significant gold and silver works of Peruvian colonial art is preserved, with delicately carved wooden altars and an admirable collection of paintings by renowned local artists.
-You will have the rest of the afternoon at leisure and can walk back to the hotel at any time (the hotel is two blocks from the Main Plaza).
+You will have the rest of the afternoon at leisure and can walk back to the hotel at any time (the hotel is four blocks from the Main Plaza).
 Overnight at San Augustin Plaza.